marrow/dsl/README.rst

    of most engines are similar; these should be fulfilled by a common codebase benefitting many engines.

-3. Duplicate functionality such as the import pipeline (e.g. to acquire an invokable object to generate templated text) or bytecode caching layer already present in Python, instead of leveraring these built-in tools.
+3. Duplicate functionality such as the import pipeline (e.g. to acquire an invokable object to generate templated text) or bytecode caching layer already present in Python, instead of leveraging these built-in tools.

 Marrow DSL takes a simpler approach than most by: